NOTE: The Tableau with MFA user authentication method is supported starting in version 2.9.8 by leveraging personal access tokens.

 1. Publish a Tableau workbook with an embedded extract or publish an extract as a published data source.

 2. Set an extract refresh schedule.
-In order to refresh a Tableau Extract, the extract must have a refresh schedule.
-Best practice here is to set an infrequent refresh schedule (e.g. once a month) so the Mitto triggered extract refresh doesn't conflict with the Tableau refresh schedule.
+In order to refresh a Tableau Extract with Zuar Runner, the extract must have a refresh schedule.
+Best practice is to set an infrequent refresh schedule (e.g. once a month, 1x per week on the weekend, etc.) so the Zuar Runner triggered extract refresh doesn’t conflict with the Tableau refresh schedule.

 How to Create an Extract Job via Wizard